WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHO

-All players not "HELD" on a returning Major team from Spring 2023 (NOT FALL 2023) will have to attend the "League Assessment" in February 2024 to be placed on a team.
-Some players that registered for Major may actually be drafted by a Player Pitch team.
+All players not "HELD" on a returning Major team from Spring 2025 (NOT FALL 2025) will have to attend one of the "League Assessments" in February 2026 to be placed on a team.
+Some players that registered for Majors may be placed on a Double AA or Triple AAA team.
 See "HOW" section for more details.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 90 minutes each from March until games start in mid April.
+Practices will start in early March, and games will start in mid-April.
+Expect two practices lasting 90 minutes each from March until games start in mid-April.
 Once games start, expect 2 games a week and 1-2 practices a week.
 Games will be one hour 45 minutes long.
-The goal is 3-4 activities a week.
-Games will finish end of June.
+The goal is 3 to 4 activities a week.
+Games will finish the end of June.
 Expect 18-20 regular season games and then an end of season league tournament.

 WHERE